Efrem Soryawi

 Further reading

 Ephraim Isaac.
-“Efrem Soreyawi”, in The Dictionary of Ethiopian Biography, vol. 1, ed.
-Belaynesh Michael, S. Chojnacki and R. Pankhurst.
+“Efrem Soreyawi,” in The Dictionary of Ethiopian Biography, vol. 1, edited by Belaynesh Michael, Stanislaw Chojnacki, and Richard Pankhurst.
 Addis Ababa: Institute of Ethiopian Studies, 1975.
 [Online version, Dictionary of African Christian Biography]

 Grohmann, Adolf.
 Aethiopische Marienhymnen (Abhandlungen der philologisch-historischen Klasse der Sächsischen Akademie der Wissenschaften 33, 4).
 Leipzig 1919.